A Facebook message from hitchhikers Kiki and Sebastiaan read:

 Two weeks later they arrived in Bishkek.
 We met at our airbnb that we had rented for two months to get the Land Cruiser thoroughly fixed (read here).
 They entered with a surprising announcement:

 The Lada is a brand of cars manufactured in Russia and Coen’s immediate question was if they had bought a Lada Niva, a car that’s high on our list of favorites.
 No, it wasn’t; they had bought a Lada Zhiguli!
 (In Europe commonly known as a copy of the Fiat 128.)

 They had bought the Lada on the bazaar and were still sorting out the paperwork.
 In the days that followed, excitement dwindled as one car repair was followed by the other.
 The newbie overlanders got many crash courses ‘Lada-Zhiguli Repair 101’!

-More visits grew into overnight stays and cooking meals together (they will share a great recipe in a future blog post!).
+More visits grew into overnight stays and cooking meals together (here they share a great recipe of a dish they cooked for us).

 From a short message and question on Messenger we quickly became friends.

 It has been a great privilege to meet this enthusiastic couple so full of plans and taking opportunities that cross their road.

 Check out the fascinating stories of other overlanders:

 Here’s what particularly appeals to me: Kiki and Sebastiaan packed up and raised their thumb to hitchhike from the Netherlands to China.
 And when that no longer felt right, they changed plans and bought a Lada in a country where red-tape procedures function quite differently than where they are from.

 Buying a Lada sounds easier than it was and they had quite some hurdles to conquer before they could hit the road as overlanders.
 But they did it and are on the road, until, one day, they will feel yet again ready for a change.
 I love that flexibility, a combi of trying what works, sticking to it, but also being honest about when something no longer works and change accordingly.